Updated: Category: Strategy

-In a recent conversation, a colleague lamented that one of his customers doesn’t have time to meet.
-Based on my 5 years spent as chief architect on the buying side, I shared my pretty cut-and-dried view on this:
+A colleague recently lamented that one of his customers doesn’t have time to meet.
+He was trying to explain it away with the chemistry not being right.
+Having spent 5 years as chief architect on the buying side, I shared my pretty cut-and-dried view on this:

 - Everyone’s day has 24 hours, so it’s never about time, but about priorities.